If you decided you need to promote your small business, here are some great low-cost ideas I collected for you.

 To help you with the social media posting, use some great tools, that professionals use.
 This will make your life easier, as you can plan your posts days ahead, and ensure they appear across all platforms with a unified message, not taking away your precious time, from conducting your regular business.
-There are powerful ones, like Hootsuite, and some great and free alternatives, like SocialPilot, Publer, and KuKu.
+There are paid ones, like Hootsuite or SocialPilot, and some great and free alternatives, like Publer, and KuKu.
 I have not tried all of these myself, but am a happy user of Hootsuite and SocialPilot.

 Business search engines.

 Once your web presence is set up, go to Google My Business and Bing Places for Business, to register your business for free, or pay Yahoo Localworks (costs around $29.99 a month) and list your business in 50 directories including Yahoo Local, Yelp, WhitePages, Bing, Mapquest and more.

 The essential part of the new start-up business, is Business Stationery.
 You absolutely need to print your business cards, letterheads and envelopes to show the world that you are taking your business seriously.
 You also need an e-mail signature.
 Contact me for a quote.